gagle/node-argp/README.md

 <a name="body"></a>
 __Body__

 The `Body` instance is returned by [Argp#body()](#argp_body).
-All the following functions print a message in the same order they are configured, this allows you to fully customize the help message very easily.
+All the following functions print a message in the same order they are configured, this allows you to fully customize the --help message very easily.

 The difference among `group()`, `line()` and `paragraph()` are: